khachoang1412/khachoang1412.github.io/_posts/2022-01-18-matlab-AoI-Asilomar-paper.md

 title: 'Matlab routines for our paper *Age of Information in Prioritized Random Access*'
 date: 2022-01-18
 read_time: false
-excerpt: "Matlab numerical routines for our paper "Age of Information in Prioritized Random Access" presented in Asilomar 2021."
+excerpt: "Matlab numerical routines for our paper *Age of Information in Prioritized Random Access* presented in Asilomar 2021."
 categories:
   - news-post
 tags: